 Don’t expect a quick journey!

-As you would imagine, the Blackpool Illuminations attracts millions of visitors a year and on peak days the roads can get congested.
+As you would imagine, the Blackpool Illuminations attracts millions of visitors a year and on peak days the roads will get congested.

 It’s always best to make sure that you’ve had a toilet stop before you set off.
 And make sure you’ve eaten and got snacks at hand in the car, as you’ll be in there for a while.
 The best way to experience the best of the Illuminations season atmosphere is to walk through them on foot.